minhtuan221/Microservices-connector/README.md

 y= 1000000000000000000 <class 'int'>
 z= 9.87656329 <class 'float'>
 ```
-Note: print('one cat here') print in the screen of listener
+Note: print('one cat here') print in the screen of listener.
+You can run any other python function, python code as normal in listener.

 ### 5. Send and reply list, dict, class attribute